Course Syllabus

 - Tonights/Tomorrows 10th/50th/90th Percentile PQSF (Inches, 00-00 UTC)

 PQPF and PQSF denote the probabilistic quantitative precipitation forecast and probabilistic snowfall forecast, respectively.
 For each, you will forecast an amount that will be greater than 10% of the possible outcomes (i.e., the 10th percentile), an amount that will be greater than 50% of the possible outcomes (i.e., the 50th percentile), and an amount that will exceed 90% of the possible outcomes (i.e., the 90th percentile).
-Forecasts and validation data must be entered into the weather discussion spreadsheet.
+Forecasts and validation data must be entered into the weather discussion spreadsheet Links to an external site..
 To be able to edit the spreadsheet, you may need to login to box.utah.edu with your unid, click on your icon/avatar, go to app center, and install Box for Office for Web.
 Then you should be able to select it to edit the spreadsheet online.

 Grading